Contents

 5. Team training and support

 Even if the tools are efficient, their effectiveness depends on how they are adopted.
 Training is therefore an essential lever: agents, supervisors and technicians need to master the environment.
+The integration of artificial intelligence in call centers has led to a 15% improvement in agent productivity, measured by the number of problems solved per hour(source).

 Kavkom offers assisted onboarding, with access to interactive tutorials, responsive human support and e-learning modules.
 Supervisors can monitor agents’ skills development in real time via integrated coaching tools.